MattLongCL/primecoin/doc/build-osx.md

         patch -p1 < contrib/homebrew/makefile.osx.patch

-3. Build bitcoind:
+3. Build peercoind:

         cd src
         make -f makefile.osx

-4. It is a good idea to build and run the unit tests, too:
+	# To build 64-bit binaies:

-        make -f makefile.osx test
+	make -f makefile.osx RELEASE=true 64BIT=true

 Creating a release build
 ------------------------

-A bitcoind binary is not included in the Bitcoin-Qt.app bundle.
-You can ignore this section if you are building `bitcoind` for your own use.
+A peercoind binary is not included in the Peercoin-Qt.app bundle.
+You can ignore this section if you are building `peercoind` for your own use.

-If you are building `bitcoind` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `peercoind` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: